Petition is successful with 1,884 signatures

 Some people believe that the struggle to remove white supremacist symbols is a deflection from the more meaningful struggle to end present day discrimination.
 They couldn’t be further from the truth.
 These monuments and signs are so much more than symbols of bygone days.
 They are active parts of an abusive system in which intentionally unequal distribution of power and resources goes unchecked.
 The white supremacist ideas represented by these symbols permeate USA society and result in actual discrimination and murder.
 That is why policemen with white supremacist conceptions of young Black people can murder them so easily.
 This is why the so-called criminal justice system can practice mass incarceration of Black people with the approval of most white people.
 This is why we have over 50% unemployment for Black men in New Orleans and there is no editorial outcry by the white ruling class press.

-Our Mayor and City Council have belatedly decided to join this progressive trend by offering up the following four monuments for possible removal: Robert E. Lee (former Confederate general whose 60 foot monument stands in the center of the city), P.G.T.
-Beauregard (former Confederate officer whose statue sits 27 feet high in front of the City Park entrance), Jefferson Davis (former Confederate president whose statue sits across from a church on Jefferson Davis Highway) and Liberty Monument (a 20 foot tall obelisk that commemorates the Crescent City White League’s murder of several police officers, both black and white, in an attempt to uphold White Supremacy in Louisiana in 1874).
-These monuments represent enslavement, dehumanization and genocide and the mayor is right to call for their removal.
-City Council has however called for a 60-day period of discussion that has now extended far beyond that time.
-Then the mayor recently postponed plans to revisit the conversation at least another 30 days into the future.
+Our Mayor and City Council belatedly decided to join this progressive trend by removing the following four monuments: Robert E. Lee (former Confederate general whose 68 foot monument stands in the center of the city)—removed on May 19, 2017, P.G.T.
+Beauregard (former Confederate officer whose statue sits 27 feet high in front of the City Park entrance)—removed on May 11, 2017, Jefferson Davis (former Confederate president whose statue sits across from a church on Jefferson Davis Highway)—removed on May 3, 2017 and Liberty Monument (a 20 foot tall obelisk that commemorates the Crescent City White League’s murder of several police officers, both black and white, in an attempt to uphold White Supremacy in Louisiana in 1874)—removed on April 24, 2017.
+These monuments represented enslavement, dehumanization and genocide and the mayor was right to call for their removal.
+Despite the fact that unnecessary litigation and bureaucracy held the process up for nearly 2 years, we are glad to say that these four symbols of White Supremacy are finally gone!

 How it will be delivered